Hexapods and Their Applications

 This BREVA hexapod (above) has been customized to have a larger angular travel range and to integrate an extra rotation under its mobile platform.
 It is installed at APS synchrotron on beamline 12-ID-D.

 Two hexapods are integrated on the optical test bench of MIRIM, the Mid Infra Red IMager of the James Webb space telescope (above).
-A manual hexapod is positioning the cryostat containing MIRIM, while an electromechanical hexapod is positioning the light source with an accuracy of 10 µm.
-These tests have been done by the Astrophysics Department of CEA.
+A manual unit is positioning the cryostat containing MIRIM, while an electromechanical hexapod is positioning the light source with an accuracy of 10 µm.
+These tests have been done by the Astrophysics Department of C

 Choosing the Right Hexapod

 Some specific terms linked to metrology are often used to characterize hexapods.
-Here are some definitions that can help you understand the specifications of a hexapod.
+Here are some definitions that can help you understand product specifications.

 Resolution – Resolution is seen as minimum incremental motion (MIM).
 It is the smallest motion increment that the system is able to achieve in a consistent and detectable manner.